April 13, 2026

 My SEO Strategy as a Solo Developer

 I built API Alerts.
 It’s a notification routing service for developers.
-I’ve been working on it for a while now and it’s at the point where the product is solid but nobody really knows about it.
+I’ve been working on it for a while and it’s at the point where the product is solid but nobody really knows about it.
+API Alerts 2.0 is about to launch, and I’ve been spending the run-up to it on one question.
+When it goes live, will anyone find it?

 The problem